Let's take this chord progression in the C major key and embellish it using secondary dominants:

 Now, let's do the same with the V degree chord.
 The dominant chord of G is D7:

-The first measures of Beethoven's first symphony are a good example of secondary dominants use.
+The first measures of Beethoven's first symphony are an excellent example of secondary dominants use.
 Note the use of secondary dominants of the IV and V degrees:

 Here we show all the secondary dominant chords of all the degrees in the C major key: